Josh Rosenkranz heads the firm’s Supreme Court & Appellate Litigation

 corporate governance, criminal law and constitutional litigation.
 Among his

 Clients turn to Josh to win the highest stakes appeals, including appeals in cases that threaten the very survival of a business.
-He is currently representing Microsoft in an international cause célèbre in the U.S. Supreme Court challenging the U.S. Government’s claim that it can serve warrants for emails stored overseas.
+He represented Microsoft in an international cause célèbre in the U.S. Supreme Court challenging the U.S. Government’s claim that it can serve warrants for emails stored overseas.
 He represented DISH Network in one of the most high-profile patent appeals in the country, successfully overturning an infringement finding that yielded $400 million in damages and an injunction that ordered the satellite TV company to turn off the recording capabilities of millions of customers.
 He represented Facebook in the high-profile battle waged by the founder's Harvard classmates who laid claim to the idea for Facebook, winning a ruling from the Ninth Circuit to end the lawsuit.
-He represented Apple in the "smartphone wars" in an appeal about the validity of the patent on Apple's revolutionary touchscreen.

 In 2005, he successfully represented Merck KGaA in a Supreme Court case that the National Law Journal described as “the most significant patent infringement case to confront the biotech and pharmaceutical industries in a generation.”
 He represented 36 law schools in a high-profile Supreme Court case against the Department of Defense.
 He also argued and won a case that many consider to be the most important employee benefits case of the decade.
 And in March 2013, he won a landmark victory in a Supreme Court case that rescued the estimated $60 billion U.S. market of copyrighted goods manufactured abroad.